tuneinsight/lattigo/drlwe/README.md

 - Each party privately sends the respective `ShamirSecretShare` to each of the other parties.
 - Each party aggregates the all `ShamirSecretShare`s it receives using the `Thresholdizer.AggregateShares` method.

-Each party stores its aggregated `ShamirSecretShare` for later use in the Combining step output protocol.
+Each party stores its aggregated `ShamirSecretShare` for later use.

 #### 1.iii Public Key Generation
 The parties execute the collective public encryption-key generation protocol to obtain an encryption-key for the _ideal secret-key_.

 The protocol is implemented by the `drlwe.CKGProtocol` type and its steps are as follows:
+- Each party samples a common random polynomial (`drlwe.CKGCRP`) from the CRS by using the `CKGProtocol.SampleCRP` method.
+- _[if t < N]_ Each party uses the `drlwe.Combiner.GenAdditiveShare` to obtain a t-out-of-t sharing and use the result as their secret-key in the next step.
-- Each party generates a share (`drlwe.CKGShare`) from their secret-key, by using the `CKGProtocol.GenShare` method.
+- Each party generates a share (`drlwe.CKGShare`) from the CRP  and their secret-key, by using the `CKGProtocol.GenShare` method.
 - Each party discloses its share over the public channel.
 The shares are aggregated with the `CKGProtocol.AggregateShare` method.
 - Each party can derive the public encryption-key (`rlwe.PublicKey`) by using the `CKGProtocol.GenPublicKey` method.

-Note that the `GenShare` requires a polynomial that is uniformly random and common to all parties (`crs`).

 #### 1.iv Relinearization Key Generation
 This protocol provides the parties with a public relinearization-key (`rlwe.RelinearizationKey`) for the _ideal secret-key_.
 This public-key enables compact multiplications in RLWE schemes.
 This protocol is the only one that has two rounds.

 The protocol is implemented by the  `drlwe.RKGProtocol` type and its steps are as follows:
+- Each party samples a common random polynomial matrix (`drlwe.RKGCRP`) from the CRS by using the `RKGProtocol.SampleCRP` method.
+- _[if t < N]_ Each party uses the `drlwe.Combiner.GenAdditiveShare` to obtain a t-out-of-t sharing and use the result as their secret-key in the next steps.
 - Each party generates a share (`drlwe.RGKShare`) for the first protocol round by using the `RKGProtocol.GenShareRoundOne` method.
 This method also provides the party with an ephemeral secret-key (`rlwe.SecretKey`) that is required for the second round.
 - Each party discloses its share for the first round over the public channel.
 The shares are aggregated with the `RKGProtocol.AggregateShare` method.
 - Each party generates a share (also a `drlwe.RGKShare`) for the second protocol round by using the `RKGProtocol.GenShareRoundTwo` method.
 - Each party discloses its share for the second round over the public channel.
 The shares are aggregated with the `RKGProtocol.AggregateShare` method.
 - Each party can derive the public relinearization-key (`rlwe.RelinearizationKey`) by using the `RKGProtocol.GenRelinearizationKey` method.

-Note that, similar to the CKG protocol, the RKG protocol requires a matrix of polynomials that are uniformly random and common to all parties (`crs`).

 #### 1.v Rotation Key Generation
 This protocol provides the parties with a public rotation-key (stored as `rlwe.SwitchingKey` types) for the _ideal secret-key_.
 One rotation-key enables one specific rotation on the ciphertexts' slots.
 The protocol can be repeated to generate the keys for multiple rotations.

 The protocol is implemented by the  `drlwe.RTGProtocol` type and its steps are as follows:
+- Each party samples a common random polynomial matrix (`drlwe.RTGCRP`) from the CRS by using the `RTGProtocol.SampleCRP` method.
+- _[if t < N]_ Each party uses the `drlwe.Combiner.GenAdditiveShare` to obtain a t-out-of-t sharing and use the result as their secret-key in the next step.
 - Each party generates a share (`drlwe.RTGShare`) by using `RTGProtocol.GenShare`.
 - Each party discloses its `drlwe.RTGShare` over the public channel.
 The shares are aggregated with the `RTGProtocol.AggregateShare` method.
 - Each party can derive the public rotation-key (`rlwe.SwitchingKey`) from the final `RTGShare` by using the `RTGProtocol.AggregateShare` method.

-Note that, similar to the CKG and RKG protocols, the RKG protocol requires a matrix of polynomials that are uniformly random and common to all parties (`crs`).

 ### 2 Evaluation Phase